nverma42/Chatbot/Pipeline.md

 How will this process work?

 This data has conversations with a counselor.
-We will classify each of these conversations with an emotion because we have emotion classifier now.
+We will classify each of these conversations with a situation e.g. relationship issues because we have LDA classifier now.
-Thus each emotion will have a separate graph.
-Let us say when someone is sad, how conversation with a counseler proceeds is very predictable.
+Thus each situation will have a separate graph.
+Let us say when someone is sad because of relationship issues, how conversation with a counseler proceeds is very predictable.
-We will first classify user's emotion.
+We will first classify user's situation.
 The ChatBot will then map user's query to a graph.
 Then the conversation will proceed accordingly.
 We do not have a lot of conversation data, so chatbot won't